 Taking a Climbing Break

-We climbed at Foster for 2 days, my favorite climb that I did was a 5.9 called Miss Scarlet.
-Daniel also made a solid attempt at the route and we all really enjoyed being out in nature instead of being surrounded by the traffic of south Florida.
+We climbed at Foster for 2 days.
+My favorite climb was a 5.9 called Miss Scarlet.
+Daniel also made a solid attempt at the route.
+We all really enjoyed being out in nature instead of being surrounded by the traffic of south Florida.

-The next route that was conquered was a trad route called “You Wish I was Trad.”
+The next route that was conquered was a route called “You Wish I was Trad.”
 Oh, yes, we did wish because the first clip was 25 ft. off the ground.
-25 feet is crazy high and we ended up having to stand on a ledge next to the start of the climb and use Jackie’s height to be able to reach the first clip with the draw so that she could safely attempt the route.
+Twenty-five feet is crazy high and we ended up having to stand on a ledge next to the start of the climb.
+We used Jackie’s height to be able to reach the first clip with the draw so that she could safely attempt the route.

 One of the best nights we had was the last night, we decided to make a fire and roast marshmallows.
 We all gathered around the flames and talked about our favorite parts of the trip and all the things we are going to do when we (definitely) return in the spring.